logicalclocks/hops-docs/docs/user_guide/hopsworks/beam.rst

 program.
 Hopsworks leverages its first-class support for Apache Beam to provide also first class support for running and orchestrating Machine Learning pipelines.
 Apache Airflow is used as the orchestrator.

+TFX is used along with the Experiments service in Hopsworks for a great experience building ML models with TensorFlow.

-For detailed instructions how to use TFX in Hopsworks, please refer to hops-examples_.
+For detailed instructions how to use TFX in Hopsworks, we refer you to hops-examples_.